-A solid consideration if you don’t want to spend a fortune on a second stroller for travel, we feel the Kolcraft Cloud Plus fills a great gap in the market being pocket-friendly but still packed with features and durable for a cheap umbrella stroller.
+A solid consideration if you don’t want to spend a fortune on a second stroller for travel, we feel the Kolcraft Cloud Plus fills a great gap in the market, being pocket-friendly but still packed with features and durable for a cheap umbrella stroller.

 Best Double Strollers For Disney

 If you’ve got two or more children under the age of five, we’d highly recommend using a double stroller for Disney.
 Even if your older child doesn’t usually need a stroller at home, remember theme parks are a different ball game.